johnidm/yt-lb-audio/README.md

-This is a tool to download and create a labeled audio dataset from YouTube videos.
+This is a tool to download and create labeled audio datasets from YouTube videos.

 You need to execute two steps: